yashkurkure/pyanalyzer/README.md

 # pyanalyzer
-return the counts of diffferent constructs in a single python file
+Returns the counts of diffferent constructs in a single python file using python's ast.

 Usage
 ```